-“Talk Like a Girl: The Unique Communication Style of Women—When It Works and When It Doesn’t” is the title of the second in a four-part speaker and dialogue series scheduled by Utah Valley University’s Utah Women & Leadership Project.
-The Oct.
-28 event will feature Emily Hoffman, a master facilitator of Crucial Conversations at VitalSmarts, and will begin at 6:30 p.m. at the Ragan Theater in the Sorensen Center.
+“Beauty Redefined: The Impact of Body Image on Women’s Confidence and Influence” is the title of the third in a four-part speaker and dialogue series scheduled by Utah Valley University’s Utah Women & Leadership Project.
+The Jan.
+29 event, which will feature Drs.
+Lindsey and Lexie Kite, identical twin sisters and directors of the nonprofit Beauty Redefined, begins at 6:30 p.m. at the Ragan Theater in the Sorensen Student Center.

 Utah Valley University professor Kate McPherson has been named to the editorial board of Internet Shakespeare Editions (ISE) and will be jointly editing the organization’s new edition of “Shakespeare’s Life and Times” (SLT).
 Kate Moncrief, professor and chair of English at Washington College in Chestertown, Md., will be editing the project with her.